ischemist/project-procrustes/README.md

 ### Use as a Python Library

-You can also use RetroCast programmatically to adapt individual routes:
+You can also use RetroCast programmatically to adapt individual routes from any supported model:

 ```python
 from retrocast import adapt_single_route, TargetInput